Aasmitha-Grandhi/yoga-app/README.md

 step 1:designed a batabase.

-step 2:selected the technologie like HTML,CSS,Javascript,MySQL,PHP.
+step 2:selected the technologies like HTML,CSS,Javascript,MySQL,PHP.

 step 3: